How to choose a VAT scheme for your business

 Standard VAT scheme

-The standard VAT accounting scheme, also known as the VAT accrual scheme, is whereby VAT is recorded for each transaction, and this is then paid on a quarterly basis to HMRC.
+The standard VAT accounting scheme is also known as the VAT accrual scheme.
+This is whereby VAT is recorded for each transaction, and this is then paid on a quarterly basis to HMRC.
 You can either use an automated accounting software to keep track of your VAT data, or you can record this manually.
-No matter which option you choose, you should compile a detailed list of your VAT transactions to make things simpler when it’s time to submit your VAT return.
+Either way, you should compile a detailed list of your VAT transactions to make things simpler when it’s time to submit your VAT return.

 The VAT flat rate scheme gives you the chance to apply a fixed-rate percentage to your overall gross turnover, which will amount to the VAT that is due to be paid to HMRC.

-To be eligible for this scheme, your firm must be eligible to register for VAT, your yearly turnover must be less than £150,000 (excluding VAT), and your business must not be associated with another.
+To be eligible for this scheme, your firm must be eligible to register for VAT, your yearly turnover must be less than £150,000 (excluding VAT).
+Your business must also not be associated with another.

 VAT retail schemes can make it easier for you to calculate your VAT.
 There are three main types of VAT retail scheme to choose from, including: